openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

 network.

 .. note::
-   Thoughout this guide, eth3 is used as the PF and physnet2 is used as the provider network configured as a VLAN range.
+   Throughout this guide, eth3 is used as the PF and physnet2 is used as the provider network configured as a VLAN range.
    You are expected to change this according to your actual environment.